hasaniqbal777/coling-2025/_pages/faqs/attending.md

 <small>We plan on updating the FAQ continuously</small>

-### Is there a onsite poster printing service service available?
+### Is there an onsite poster printing service service available?

 Please check [this page](/participants-info/#poster-orders) for information on poster ordering.